wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 ### Composing Your Base URL
 All of the OAuth 2.0 endpoints on this page are directed to an authorization server, but which authorization server they go to depends on your use case.
 Your two options are:

-1. Okta is your authorization server.
+1\.
+Okta is your authorization server.
 This is for the use case where your users are all part of your Okta organization and you would just like to offer them single sign-on with an ID Token.
-In this case your full URL looks like this:
+In this case we refer to the "Okta Authorization Server" In this case your full URL looks like this:

 `https://{yourOktaDomain}.com/oauth2/v1/authorize`

-2. You are using a custom authorization server inside Okta.
+2\.
+You are using a Custom Authorization Server inside Okta.
 This is for use cases where Okta is the identity platform for your application or API, so your users will be logging in to something other than Okta.
-In this case your requests are sent to the custom authorizations server, and your full URL looks like this:
+In this case your requests are sent to the Custom Authorizations Server, and your full URL looks like this:

 `https://{yourOktaDomain}.com/oauth2/${authorizationServerId}/v1/authorize`